 1. Introduction to Library Marketplace

-So in this slide, NPM Package Marketplace.
-Ever wanted to earn money selling those cool NPM packages that you have created?
-Make a living off your open source work and provide some premium feature to your open source project.
+NPM package marketplace.
+Have you ever wanted to earn money selling those very cool stuff of your NPM packages that you have created?
+Making living off your open source work and provide some premium feature to your open source project.
 You can also sell your quotes as NPM packages.
 And the good thing is you have full access control of your packages and you can also deploy it privately or at private scope.